darwinia-network/darwinia-docs-deprecated/docs/tutorials/quick-start-staking-validator.md

 ### Run Your Server as a Validator Node

-You may have known how to start a node with different options and parameters.
-To get your session key in the subsequent step, you need to set three options accordingly to run a validator node: `--unsafe-rpc-external`, `--rpc-methods=Unsafe`, and `--rpc-cors=all`.

 ```
 $ ./darwinia --name my-darwinia-node --validator --rpc-methods=Unsafe --unsafe-rpc-external --ws-external --rpc-cors all
 ```

-If you use Docker, it should be like this:
+If you are using Docker, it should be like this:

 ```
 $ docker run -it -v node-data:/darwinia/data -p 9933:9933 -p 9944:9944 quay.io/darwinia-network/darwinia:v0.11.4   --base-path /darwinia/data --name my-darwinia-node --validator --rpc-methods=Unsafe --rpc-external --rpc-cors all